Namron69/google-indexing-api/README.md

 4. Create "urls.txt" file in the folder with a python program.
 Put URLs to index in it (1 URL = 1 line).
 5. Start the program and follow instructions in the console.

+UPDATE: Use PRO mode after starting program to send different URLs with different domains.

 Don't forget to install oauth2client.
 Enter in cmd: pip install oauth2client